-If both you and your current spouse work for a participating co-op and are eligible for coverage separately (as an employee, director or retained attorney), you will each be covered individually at your respective employers.
+If both you and your current spouse work for a participating co-op and are eligible for coverage separately (as an Employee, Director or Retained Attorney), you will each be covered individually at your respective Employer.
 However, if you wish to cover eligible dependent children, four options are available:

-- You are enrolled in individual coverage while your spouse is enrolled in family coverage (including eligible dependent children); - Your spouse is enrolled in individual coverage while you are enrolled in family coverage (including eligible dependent children); - You are enrolled in family coverage (including your spouse and eligible-dependent children) and your spouse has no coverage under his or her own employment record; or - Your spouse is enrolled in family coverage (including you and your eligible dependent children) and you have no coverage under your own employment record.
+- You enroll in individual coverage while your spouse and dependent children enroll in family coverage; - Your spouse enroll in individual coverage while you and your dependent children enroll in family coverage; - You enroll in family coverage (including your spouse and eligible-dependent children) and your spouse has no coverage under his or her own employment record; or - Your spouse enroll in family coverage (including you and your eligible dependent children) and you have no coverage under your own employment record.